Major Packaging Systems Disambiguation 📦 (2024-08-21)

 - Use

-to search for packages.
-It searches descriptions and names. apt-cache pkgnames
+apt-cache search keywordto search for packages.
+It searches descriptions and names. apt-cache pkgnamesstarts listing packages alphabetically.

 - Use